Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

 18. 102-tree

-    > This is a script that creates the direcoties `welcome/`, `welcome/to/` and `welcome/to/school` in the current directory
+    > This is a script that creates the directory `welcome/`, `welcome/to/` and `welcome/to/school` in the current directory
     >
     > Only two spaces (and lines) are used in the script